programacion-versionado-semantico

 generateQR('my text', 'path_image')

-Imagine that (who knows why, it’s just an example) your new version of the code generator will not accept the character -. *(for example, because you use it internally for who knows why).
+Imagine that (who knows why, it’s an example) your new version of the QR generator will not accept the - character. (for example, because you use it internally for “who knows what”).

-Whatever the case, from now on, if someone wants to use a - in your library, they will have to ‘escape’ it by putting \-.
+Anyway, from now on if someone wants to use a - in your library, they will have to ‘escape’ it, by putting \-.

 // v1.0